 Itraconazole capsules should be taken with a full meal to ensure maximal absorption.
-Itraconazole capsules must be
+Itraconazole capsules must be swallowed whole.

-Itraconazole capsules are a different preparation than itraconazole oral solution and should not be used interchangeably Treatment of Blastomycosis and Histoplasmosis demonstrated effective for oral and/or esophageal candidiasis.
+Itraconazole capsules are a different preparation than itraconazole oral solution and should not be used interchangeably.

+Treatment of Blastomycosis and Histoplasmosis: